CodeURJC-DAW-2022-23/webapp9/README.md

 | Iván        | Penedo Ventosa | i.penedo.2020@alumnos.urjc.es    | [@xIvqn](https://github.com/xIvqn)                   |
 | Adaya María | Ruíz Mayoral   | a.ruiz.2020@alumnos.urjc.es      | [@AdayaUwU](https://github.com/AdayaUwU)             |

+## Team Organization

+The team will be organized using the intregration with the native GitHub Projects.
+That way, team members can use GitHub Issues and other GitHub options to automate the workflow of the web application development.
+GitHub Project can be accessed through the following link.

 ## App features

 Here you can see the features of our web application TripScanner.